Board of Directors

 Madison is the Manager of a Housing First program with Options Housing.
 Madison has been working in the housing and homelessness service sector for over 5 years, with both front-line experience as a Housing-Based Case Manager and program/project management experience.

-Having completed a Master’s and bachelor’s degree in social work, Madison had her first field placement at the Shepherds of Good Hope in 2015 where she developed an early interest in working with individuals experiencing homelessness.
+Having completed a Master’s and Bachelor’s degree in social work, Madison had her first field placement at the Shepherds of Good Hope in 2015 where she developed an early interest in working with individuals experiencing homelessness.

 John Peters

 John has been on the Board of Directors of Shepherds of Good Hope since 1993.
 He has served as Chair and Vice-Chair of the Board as well as Chair of the Human Resources Committee (HRC), which he continues to contribute to as a member.
-John is also Past Chair and a Director on the Shepherds of Good Hope Foundation Board.
+John is also a Past Chair and a Director on the Shepherds of Good Hope Foundation Board.

 John is a partner at Gowling WLG practising in the Advocacy Department and in particular, the Employment, Labour and Equalities Group.
 Prior to joining Gowling WLG, John was Principal Litigation Counsel at Export Development Canada (EDC) where he led the Litigation Management team, which delivers advice on all liability-related issues.
 With over 29 years of experience as a lawyer, John has extensive legal knowledge and experience in the areas of insurance and employment law as well as general litigation matters.
+John has received both the Gordon F. Henderson Award from the County of Carleton Law Association (2007) and the Sovereign’s Medal for Volunteers from the Governor General of Canada (August 2017) in recognition of his work with Shepherds.

 Lisa Roots

-Lisa started her career in Community Justice working with the John Howard Society (JHS) of Ottawa.
+Lisa started her career in community justice working with the John Howard Society (JHS) of Ottawa.
 Her work involved supporting individuals who are marginalized, vulnerable and most often lacking strong community and family supports.

 Lisa is currently a professor at Algonquin College in the Police and Public Safety Institute.
 She has been recognized by the Students’ Association for her college community engagement, with the Chris Warburton Award of Excellence; by the College for her teamwork, with an Employee Team Award; and by the Students’ Association for excellence in teaching.
 Lisa is currently teaching in the Police Foundations program.